skipperq93/cyberkit/Websites/webkit.org/feature-policy.md

 Eventually, a runtime flag may be removed and the feature made **always on**:

-* When most or all major ports of WebKit are shipping the feature and none plan to turn it off.
+* When most or all major ports of CyberKit are shipping the feature and none plan to turn it off.

 ### Naming